enigma-io/generator-enigma/README.md

 - `build`: Compiles your application JS (with sourcemapping -- good for debugging) to `dist/bundle.js`
 - `release`: Compiles and minifies your application JS (without sourcemapping) to `dist/bundle.min.js`
-- `start`: Compiles your app and boots up a livereload server -- just make changes to your files (JS, SCSS, etc.)
+- `start`: Compiles your app and boots up a livereload server -- just make changes to your files (JS, Stylus/CSS, etc.)
 - `test`: Runs your unit tests. (will automatically include any file inside of folders named `__tests__`)
 - `lint`: Checks your project for JS code style, according to the rules in `.eslintrc`